ouster-lidar/ouster-sdk/python/docs/devel.rst

 .. code:: powershell

-   PS > vcpkg install eigen3 jsoncpp libtins pybind11
+   PS > vcpkg install eigen3 jsoncpp libtins pybind11 glfw3 glew

 The currently tested vcpkg tag is ``2020.11-1``.
 After that, using a developer powershell prompt: